Last Updated February 16, 2022

 It is not the intent of this policy to restrict employees from speaking at conferences or to outside parties where doing so serves a legitimate business purpose.
 However, when doing so, employees must ensure that any Company information provided is in compliance with this policy and should contact a member of the Disclosure Committee if in doubt about the appropriateness of supplying certain information.

 The Company has established a Disclosure Committee whose responsibility will be to review and approve all public disclosure before its release.
-The Disclosure Committee will report to the Board of Directors, either directly or through the Audit Committee, and is comprised of the CEO, the VP CFO and such other members of the senior leadership as determined by the CEO and VP CFO from time to time.
+The Disclosure Committee will report to the Board of Directors, either directly or through the Audit Committee, and will be comprised of the CEO, the VP CFO and such other members of the senior leadership as determined by the CEO and VP CFO from time to time.
 The Committee will consist of a minimum of five members and a maximum of seven members and will include representation from each of the Operations, Sales and Legal functions of the Company.
 A quorum will consist of no less than four members of the Disclosure Committee.

 As soon as senior employees of the Company become aware of pending developments that may have an impact on disclosure requirements, they are required to inform at least one member of the Disclosure Committee.
 The VP CFO is accountable for determining whether the information is material.

 The Disclosure Committee will meet on a regular basis as well as on an ad hoc basis as disclosure requirements dictate.
 The Committee may involve such other representatives of the Company as it determines appropriate in order to discharge its responsibilities.
 The key meetings are outlined below.